Difference between Endpoint Protection Cloud with Antivirus and internet security

 - Different viruses: Mainly affected by a number of or a single miscellaneous code capable of copying or multiplying itself, thereby deleting data, stealing data, and corrupting or crashing the system.

-- Threats of Trojans: Different types of malware can be attached with as legitimate software, but it performs illicit activities such as stealing passwords, deleting data, etc. when a user runs it.
+- Threats of Trojans: Different types of malware can be attached as legitimate software, but it performs illicit activities such as stealing passwords, deleting data, etc. when a user runs it.

 - Affect with keyloggers: A self-maintained spyware that records every keystroke made by a computer user in order to fraudulently access confidential data such as passwords, bank account details, etc.